kimdoin/kimdoin/README.md

-Hello, I'm DoIn.
+Hello, I'm DoIn, iOS Develpoer.

-- 👋 Hi, I’m @kimdoin
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 📗 I’m currently learning ...
+Swift, SwiftUI, RxSwift etc.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 kimdoin/kimdoin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.